401.1 By Class:

 402.2a The appeal must be received within 10 business days of the calendar deadline for submitting final grades.

 402.2b Each school in the college will establish a School Academic Dismissal Appeal Committee consisting of a representative (chair or faculty member) from each academic department within that school.
-Academic Dismissal appeals will be reviewed by this committee.
+Fall and spring semester Academic Dismissal appeals will be reviewed by this committee.
+Intersession Academic Dismissal appeals will be reviewed directly by the Vice President for Academic Affairs.

 402.2c The school’s Academic Dismissal Appeal Committee can recommend to the Dean to keep the student academically dismissed or to grant a conditional readmission where the student is placed on academic probation and must meet specific conditions or terms (e.g., repeat courses; change degree program; limit credit hours taken, attendance, etc.) recommended by this committee.